Squint Eye Strabismus Surgery Hospital with Expert Care

 The surgeon closes the tiny incisions with dissolvable stitches.
 Antibiotic drops or ointment may be applied to protect the eye and reduce irritation.

-Recovery Room & Early Aftercare
+Recovery Room and Early Aftercare

 After surgery, you'll be monitored in the recovery area until the anesthesia wears of Children are usually ready to go home the same day, while adults may need a few extra hours of observation.
 Mild redness, watering, or a scratchy feeling is common and typically improves within days.